teuben/nemo/docs/source/falcon2.rst

    dump p100.in

-- Convert falcon2 HDF5 files to NEMO snapshot, and recview junk like the dump program
+- Convert falcon2 HDF5 files to NEMO snapshot, and review like the ``dump`` program

   s2a p100.in  | tabcomment - - delete=t | tabtos - p100.bsf block1=m,pos,vel,skip nbody=100
   tsf p100.bsf